Every author has book links on their blogs and websites. But can you make much better use of them by using smarter cover image book buy links?

 If you use your Amazon book page URL as your link, it will look something like this.

 But there is a far better way.
 If you don’t have an Amazon Associates account, register to get one.
 Why?

-Now go to your book page on Amazon and from the Stripe, click on Get Link > Text and you will get a short link to copy and paste into your image link.
+Now go to your book page on Amazon.
+From the SiteStripe, click on Get Link > Text, and you will get a short Amazon link to copy and paste into your image link.

 It will look something like this: http://amzn.to/2g9hA0R